Los Angeles Domestic Violence Lawyer

 (4) The injury inflicted has to be a verifiable Injury (based on Officer's observation or a medical exam)

-This domestic violence offense in Los Angeles is a wobbler, which means the prosecutor may choose to seek either misdemeanor or felony penalties.
+A corporal injury to a spouse offense in Los Angeles is a wobbler, which means the prosecutor may choose to seek either misdemeanor or felony penalties.
 What the prosecutor pursues will likely depend on the facts of the case, and the defendant's criminal history.
 It's the job of our skilled Los Angeles domestic violence lawyers to negotiate on your behalf.

 The basic misdemeanor penalties for willful infliction of corporal injury include up to one year in county jail, maximum six thousand dollar ($6,000) fine, and misdemeanor summary probation.
 While the basic felony penalties for this offense is two, three or four years in state prison, maximum six thousand dollar ($6,000) fine, and felony probation.